chunky-dev/docs/ChunkyDocs/docs/getting_started/configuring_chunky_launcher.md

 - `-tile-width <NUM>`: Modifies the frame subdivision size per worker thread.
 Can potentially provide a boost to render speed or, if set too high, reduce render speeds.
 It is recommended to use a tile-width of 16 as this seems to be optimal, though you may want to test your system in a typical workload to see what works better.

-- `-spp-per-pass <NUM>`: The spp-per-pass defines how many samples a certain tile should be rendered to before moving onto the next tile.
-The default value of 1 would mean each tile would be sampled to the same SPP before incrementing further.
-This means that not only will the Preview Window display the most up-to-date SPP, but also that we are able to stop the render upon it completing queued samples for the pass, i.e., the SPP total will increment.
-Raising the spp-per-pass breaks much of the GUI functionality; however, due to a multitude of factors, rendering performance is improved.
+- `-spp-per-pass <NUM>`: The spp-per-pass defines the number of samples a certain tile should be rendered to before moving on to the next tile.
+The default value of *1* means that each pixel will be sampled once per pass.
+This results in the render preview displaying the most recent render progress, and responding to changes after only one pass is rendered.
+Raising the spp-per-pass breaks some of the GUI functionality; however, rendering performance may be improved.
 It is recommended that this option be only used for headless operation.

 ---